 The 1952 Pruners also possessed the league's top pitchers.
-Twenty-three year old John Leslie gained the league's triple crown of pitching by leading the SVL in victories (10), strikeouts (72), and ERA (1.96).
-Leslie had previously spent 3 seasons ('48-'50) in the minor leagues at the "D" and "C" levels where he won 18 games while losing 24 with a combined 4.29 earned run average.
-His best season was 1949 when he went 9-12 with a 4.31 ERA for the Carthage Cubs of the "D" Kansas-Oklahoma-Missouri League.
-Number 2 Colusa pitcher Townsend led the SVL in winning % with his 5-0 record while Yuba City Bears' pitcher Chet Ashe finished 2nd in the league in victories (8), and strikeouts (71), while he led the league in innings pitched (148) and his 2.19 ERA was the SVL's 3rd best.
-Marysville's D. Martin led the league hitting with .380 average.
-Glen County's Bob Freitas led the SVL in home runs with 8 and RBI's with 31 while teammate George Valla led the league in runs scored (31) and doubles (10).
+Twenty-three-year-old John Leslie gained the league's triple crown of pitching by leading the SVL in victories (10), strikeouts (72), and ERA (1.96).
+Leslie had previously spent three seasons (1948-'50) in the minor leagues at the "D" and "C" levels where he won 18 games while losing 24 with a combined 4.29 earned run average.
+His best season was 1949 when he went 9-12 with a 4.31 ERA for the Carthage Cubs of the "D" Kansas-Oklahoma-Missouri League. #2 Colusa pitcher Townsend led the SVL in winning % with his 5-0 record while Yuba City Bears' pitcher Chet Ashe finished 2nd in the league in victories (8) and strikeouts (71) while leading the league in innings pitched (148).
+His 2.19 ERA was the SVL's 3rd best.
+Marysville's D. Martin led the league hitting with his .380 average.
+Glen County's Bob Freitas led the SVL in home runs with eight and RBI's with 31 while teammate George Valla led the league in runs scored (31) and doubles (10).

 1923 Colusa Prune Pickers 11-3

 1924 Willows Tigers 14-6

 1928 Oroville Olives

 1931 Woodland Oaks (14-6) Woodland

 1932 Woodland Oaks

 1935 Colusa Pruners (13-5) 15-6